arnicas/austen-regenderizer/README.md

 There are many!
 So many it will be a long blog post.
 Gender preference from a marriage standpoint is the least of it.

+There's an outstanding code bug related to male possessives right now. "him fears" etc. As well as continued labeling issues to fix.

 ## Samples

 ### Chapter 1